iamanujsh/E-Commerce-Profitability-Analysis/README.md

 ## 🎯 Strategic Recommendations
 <img width="1384" height="771" alt="image" src="https://github.com/user-attachments/assets/0c79d711-ddef-4d0e-b073-dc7e8fe9aa6a" />

-If tasked with improving overall profitability and cutting 20% of the marketing budget (approx. $100,000), I recommend the following three actions:
+If tasked with cutting 20% of the marketing budget, I would strongly recommend reducing spend on **Google Ads** and **Facebook Ads** during **November and December**.

-1. **Reallocate Q4 Ad Spend to High-Yield Social Platforms:** Cut $100K by drastically reducing **Google Ads** and **Facebook Ads** spend, specifically trimming their bloated budgets in November and December when ad auctions are expensive and average ROAS dips.
-Reinvest a fraction of these savings into consistently high-performing channels like TikTok Ads and Influencer marketing throughout the year.

-2. **Overhaul Fulfillment Strategy for Low-Ticket Items:** With Books and Beauty operating at <18% margins due to flat shipping costs, BrightCart must implement minimum order thresholds for free shipping (e.g., *"Free shipping on orders over $50"*) or bundle these items.
-This will increase the Average Order Value and absorb the $25+ average shipping cost.

-3. **Audit the Social Commerce Funnel:** Social Commerce has the highest return rate (~9%) and the second-lowest Profit Per Order (~$17).
-We need to review product descriptions, sizing guides, and video representations on social platforms to set better buyer expectations and reduce impulse-driven returns, while factoring platform fees into pricing strategies to protect margins.
+## Supporting Data

+Here is the data that supports this recommendation:

+* **Massive Spend Spikes in Q4:** The chart shows huge, disproportionate budget increases for Google Ads (orange bars) and Facebook Ads (dark blue bars) at the end of the year.
+Google Ads peaks at nearly $19,000 in November, and Facebook Ads jumps to over $15,000.
+* **Plunging Efficiency (ROAS):** Despite injecting massive amounts of capital into these platforms during Q4, the Average ROAS (yellow line) drops sharply.
+It falls from roughly 17.5 in October down to about 13.5 in November.
+While it slightly recovers in December, it remains much lower than peak efficiency months like February or June.
+* **Severe Diminishing Returns:** You are spending the most money of the year on Google and Facebook during November and December, but getting one of the worst returns on investment of the year.

+## The Strategy

+While July and August actually have the absolute lowest ROAS of the year, the total spend during those months is relatively average.
+To hit a massive 20% overall budget cut, you need to target where the largest sums of money are being spent inefficiently.
+Trimming the bloated Google and Facebook budgets during the expensive Q4 holiday auction months is the most direct, data-backed path to reducing costs while protecting overall profit margins.